hrafnass/ANTv2Exe/doc/Game.md

 ![plus sign](images/svg/plus.svg)

  You have to be fixated on it so long you can see it.
-After the plus sign zero to two stars could appear at the window, followed by the arrow-blank-combination.
+After the plus sign, zero to two stars could appear at the window, followed by the arrow-blank-combination.
 It's also called a trial (stars + arrows).

  ![start_sign](images/svg/star.svg)

-## Exercis Game
+## Exercise Game
-In the trainings part you have only 12 trials and smileys indicate, whether pressed the right or wrong key.
+In the trainings part you have only 12 trials.
+The smileys indicate, whether pressed the right or wrong key.

 You pressed the right key: